 Free Download * 100% Clean & Safe

-One of the easiest ways of fixing the boot loop issue is to take out and reinstall the battery of your Android device.
-This soft reset operation can more or less fix the boot loop for your Android device without losing data.
+One of the easiest ways to fix the boot loop issue is to remove and reinstall the battery of your Android device.

 Step 1.
 Firstly, you need to ensure your device is turned off.